 A study of the free church movement beginning with the 16th century expression of Anabaptism and concluding with the spiritual descendents of the 20th century in America.

 Henry Either Semester 2 credits

-558. DENOMINATIONAL HISTORY

-Required per Denominational affiliation:
+558. DENOMINATIONAL HISTORY Required per Denominational affiliation:

 a.
 African Methodist Episcopal Wilkerson

 b.
 Baptist Wheeler

 c.
 Christian Methodist Episcopal Larkin

 d.
 Church of God in Christ Haney

-e.
-United Methodist Jones

-f.
-United Presbyterian, U.S.A.
-Costen

-First Semester 2 credits

 561. RELIGION IN AMERICA